si335usna/room-swap/README.md

 There is not just one right answer, but there are some answers that are better than others!

+## What to turn in

+Submit to [submit.moboard.com](https://submit.moboard.com/) under SI335
+and assignment name `proj1`.
+Your submission should contain two files:

+*   Your source code, all in one file called `rooms.cpp` or similar (see table below under Languages)

+*   An extensive `README.txt` file that:

+    +   Has your name
+    +   Cites (specifically!) any references you used in accordance with the collaboration policy
+    +   Explains clearly how your program works
+    +   Briefly explains how you came up with your brilliant idea
+    +   Gives an analysis in terms of *n* and *k* (number of companies) of the running time of your program.
+Use what we've learned in class like best-case, worst-case, big-Theta, etc, and try to be as precise as you can.
+    +   Gives an analysis of the number of swaps produced by your program in terms of *n* and *k*.
+(Note, this can be less than your program's running time!)

 ## Check program

 To help you out, I have included a program [`checker.cpp`](checker.cpp) that will check